 If your car is off the road, be wary of accident management companies offering to loan you a car while yours is being repaired.
 We've heard of owners running up bills of £10k and more on high car charges and hoping to claim off the other driver.
 The accident management companies have their own fleet of cars, often Teslas, and they loan these out on a "like for like" basis at pretty hefty rates.
 Just check carefully, but if you're the innocent party then the other sides insurance company will typically go out of their way to look after you, and if not, its because there is doubt, and a 50/50 or knock for knock claim can leave you with a pretty steep bill

-There are a number of insurance companies worth looking at, although as everyone's situation is different, we recommend trying a price comparison website such as and companies like Direct Line and go with who you are most comfortable with.
+There are a number of insurance companies worth looking at, although as everyone's situation is different, we recommend trying a price comparison website such as Compare the market and companies like Direct Line and go with who you are most comfortable with.

 When getting quotes, here are a few tips to get the best price: